What is Novel Coronavirus (COVID-19)?

 - The average incubation period is about 5 days.
 The incubation period varies and can be more or less than 5 days, however, evidence indicates it is less than 14 days.
-Symptoms of fever, cough or difficulty breathing need to be considered in the context of whether you or someone you have been in close contact with has travelled outside of Canada in the past 14 days.
+Symptoms of fever, cough or difficulty breathing need to be considered in the context of whether you have been in close contact with: someone with symptoms or has tested positive for COVID-19 or someone who has travelled outside of Canada in the past 14 days.

 How does COVID-19 spread?

 - Originally, many of the patients in the outbreak in Wuhan, China reported a link to a large seafood and animal market, suggesting animal-to-person spread.
 However, person-to-person spread is how the virus is transmitted.